Artifact · last verified August 6, 2026

 Tools verified.
 Now what?

 Head back to the course.
-If you are new, start with decoding the technical questions that stop you; if you are here mid-course, the chapter on working with AI as a builder is where your new tools earn their keep.
+If you are new, start with decoding the technical questions that stop you; if you are here mid-course, the chapter on wiring the model into your build is where your new tools earn their keep.
 Every chapter's drill also has a no-setup path, so nothing in the course ever waits on this page.